ndesh26/ndesh26.github.io/_drafts/2019-10-15-The-Highly-Awaited-Japan-Trip.md

 But I was already late for the trip as I wanted to plan the trip for the first week of october but it was already mid-september when I decided to go for the trip.
 So I had to do the bookings/planning and get the visa in 10 days.
 It was easier since I already had an idea of the things that I wanted to do in Japan.
-I wanted to see the japanese culture closely.
-But I wanted to experience the anime environment that I have been watching since the past few years.
+I wanted to experience the japanese culture closely.
+And I also wanted to see the anime environment that I have been watching since the past couple of years.

 Day 1: Land in Narita airport at 21:40

-* I took the kisei main line to ueno station where I was staying Due to coming from Korea I was not fighting with sleeping cycle.
+* I took the kisei main line to ueno station where I was staying Due to coming from Korea I was not fighting with jetlag.
 After checking in I went to a nearby konbini to grab something to eat and roam around the ueno area at night.
 * I had booked a bed in a mixed dormitory but due to some error in the reservation system the hostel staff had booked me in the female dorm.
 So they had to adjust me in other rooms due to this.
 Since they had no empty bed in the dorms for my last night I ended up